OWASP/www-staff/projects/201910-marketing.md

 ## Milestones
 - [ ] 2019-10-23, Connect Rebecca and Susan with Project and Chapter leaders for copy [Mike]
+- [ ] 2019-11-15, Connect Susan to personalities for EOY Campaign, [Mike]
 - [ ] 2019-12-12, Retire SalesForce member notification system [Harold]
 - [ ] 2019-12-13, Spotlight Content Complete and Ready for launch [Susan]
 - [ ] 2019-12-17, EXPECTED Website launch [Harold]